Reviews are a pain-free way of combining writing with what I love (for example, music), in a way that generates interest.

-Released alongside a short-film entitled ‘The Gospel’, award-winning singer/songwriter and producer Alicia Keys’ sixth studio album ‘HERE’ looks outward onto society.
+Released alongside a short-film entitled ‘The Gospel’, award-winning singer/songwriter and producer Alicia Keys’ sixth studio album, Here, looks outward onto society.
 It's packed with conscious, affirming and encouraging messages.
 Keys doesn’t forget her New York roots either.
-On 'HERE', she repeatedly shines a light on the bustling, lively city and its much-admired culture.
+On this album, she repeatedly shines a light on the bustling, lively city and its much-admired culture.

-As the 35-year-old shuffles between the perspectives of an everyday New Yorker, a concerned eco-warrior, a fearless mother-of-two and an impassioned feminist, she comes across as personable and friendly - which makes the album's strong convictions easier to relate to.
-Like Keys’ bare-faced appearance on the record’s cover artwork, ‘HERE’ is proudly stripped-down and relatively unprocessed.
+As the Keys shuffles between the perspectives of an everyday New Yorker, a concerned eco-warrior, a fearless mother-of-two and an impassioned feminist, she comes across as personable and friendly, which makes the album's strong convictions easier to relate to.
+Like Keys’ bare-faced appearance on the record’s cover artwork, this album is proudly stripped-down and relatively unprocessed.
 A minimal feel runs right through the LP’s tracklisting.

 The Album Goes Back to Basics

-In spite of all that, ‘HERE’ is the latest in a long line of higher-quality, undeniably consistent R&B/soul records from Alicia Keys.
-Tracks like ‘Where Do We Begin Now’, ‘Illusion Of Love’ and ‘Work On it’ successfully balance out the project’s lets-all-hold-hands-around-the-world sentiments—which after a while can get sugary and a little bit Bono.
+In spite of all that, this album is the latest in a long line of higher-quality, undeniably consistent R&B/soul records from Alicia Keys.
+Tracks like 'Where Do We Begin Now’, ‘Illusion of Love’ and ‘Work On It’ successfully balance out the project’s let's-all-hold-hands-around-the-world sentiments—which after a while can get sugary and a little bit Bono.

-Keys Defends Mother Earth on "Kill Your Mama"
+Defense of Mother Earth on 'Kill Your Mama'